 You must maintain this folder structure for your project and place files in their appropriate place.

-file contains the implementation of the
+The include/htcache/htcache.h file contains the implementation of the

-class.
+HTCache class.
 You are to complete this class based on the design

-described above and with the hints provided by the TODOs
+described above and with the hints provided by the TODOs in the file.
+In

 particular, you will need to do the following:

-The constructor must determine the Addresses
+The constructor must determine the Addresses, Pages, VPNShift,

-and then initialize the PageTable
+VPNMask, and OffsetMask and then initialize the PageTable based on

 these values.

-method must determine the virtual address, VPN, and
+The get method must determine the virtual address, VPN, and

 offset based on the key, and then use this information to retrieve

-the value from the appropriate HTPage
+the value from the appropriate HTPage.

 It must take care of the case where the data is missing (ie. a